garritfra/blog/content/posts/whom-do-you-trust.md

 ### Why use a password manager in the first place?

 Having a single password for multiple accounts is convenient.
 What's also convenient, is **using** this password on multiple accounts once you have access to a single one.
-What might be convenient to you, might also me convenient to others.
+What might be convenient to you, might also be convenient to others.
 Many people, [especially celebrities](https://web.archive.org/web/20170225163642/http://uk.businessinsider.com/twitter-says-it-wasnt-hacked-passwords-reused-older-hacks-malware-to-blame-2016-6), fall victim to this trap of comfort.

 To counteract this, people are (and should be) using different passwords for different accounts.
 These passwords differ in a single letter or digit (Twitter: `porridge4president`, GitHub: `poridge5president`, etc.), or they don't match at all (Twitter: `porridge4president`, GitHub: `YouWontGuessThisOne`).